 Is it true a route starts from Santiago?

 Yes.
-Camino Finisterre starts in Santiago and it reaches Cape Fisterra, also known as the end of the known world.
+Camino Finisterre starts in Santiago and reaches Cape Fisterra, also known as the end of the known world.
 Traditionally, pilgrims would throw their shoes into the sea to symbolize the end of their long pilgrimage.